 Each year, the Academy develops an excellence and improvement plan which sets out the future aims and activities required to deliver against them.
-The areas for the 2021/22 plan build on the 2020/21 as this gave a good template and structure from which to measure progress.
+The areas for the 2022/23 plan build on the 2021/22 as this gave a good template and structure from which to measure progress.
 Then priorities of the plan are outlined below:

-- Building the future sustainability building redevelopment and pupil number strategy; - Every child matters Inclusion/Safeguarding; - Reading for success; - · Writing to reach the stars; - · Learning to learn improving the curriculum offering curriculum; - Flourishing for all SIAMS -the effect that the Christian ethos of the church school has on the children and young people who attend it.
+- Building the future sustainability building redevelopment, pupil number and MAT strategy - Every child matters Inclusion/Safeguarding - Reading for success - Writing to reach the stars - Learning to learn improving the curriculum offering curriculum - Flourishing for all SIAMS -the effect that the Christian ethos of the church school has on the children and young people who attend it.

-The main focus of the school using these priorities will be to focus on teaching and learning for pupils to catch up the progress that has been missed through Coronavirus and embed the skills required for future years.
-The implications of COVID-19 virus has also focused the operations and activities for the Academy for 2021-22 to wellbeing and performance of both pupils and staff.
+The main focus of the school using these priorities will be to focus on teaching and learning for pupils and embed the skills required for future years.
+Operations are also focused on wellbeing and performance of both pupils and staff.